JeremyCarlsten/GitDown/README.md

   </script>

 ```
-would pull down ten of handsome guy's github event list.
+would pull down ten of some handsome guy's github event list.

 Todo:
   - [ ] get rid of that pesky Qunit i used to like.
   - [ ] write more tests... wishing I had followed TDD..
   - [ ] discover what's missing by looking at aforementioned tests.
+  - [ ] convert to jasmine
+  - [ ] get rid of jquery dependency to make it super lightweight?